-FFY 2009 ACTUAL INCENTIVE CALCULATION
+FFY 2010 ACTUAL INCENTIVE CALCULATION

-Of the \$28,206,904 statewide incentives received for FFY 2009, OTDA will allocate \$17,138,877 to local districts, based on the overall percentage of local IV-D program administrative costs.
-Attachment 1, column 6 contains the final adjusted incentive amounts for

-FFY 2009, which is the difference between claimed incentives reported on Schedule A-1 and actual incentives allocated.
+Of the \$27,395,346 statewide incentives received for FFY 2010, OTDA will allocate \$ 17,013,173 to social services districts, based on the overall percentage of local IV-D program administrative costs as compared against the combined total of State and local IV-D program administrative costs.
+Attachment 1, column 6 contains the final adjusted incentive amounts for FFY 2010, which is the difference between claimed incentives reported on Schedule A-1 and actual incentives allocated.
 These amounts will be processed on an upcoming settlement for each district.
 Please do not submit a supplemental claim for these adjustments.

-FFY 2011 ESTIMATED INCENTIVE CALCULATION
+FFY 2012 ESTIMATED INCENTIVE CALCULATION

-Attachment 2 is a schedule of estimated incentives for the remainder of FFY 2011.
-The county specific allocation is based upon actual FFY 2010 support collection figures.
-Since final incentive figures for FFY 2010 are not expected from federal OCSE until late calendar year 2011, we are continuing to provide a conservative claiming figure (\$10 million in the aggregate) to avoid the potential for future negative adjustments.
+Attachment 2 is a schedule of estimated incentives for the remainder of FFY 2012.
+The county specific allocation is based upon actual FFY 2011 support collection figures.
+Since final incentive figures for FFY 2011 are not expected from federal OCSE until late calendar year 2012, we are continuing to provide a conservative claiming figure (\$10 million in the aggregate)

+to avoid the potential for future negative adjustments.
 Local districts should report the monthly estimated incentives consistent with Attachment 2.
 These amounts should be reported each month beginning with the next original claim after this LCM is issued.
-In accordance with the Schedule A-1 instructions found in the Fiscal Reference Manual, Volume 2, Chapter 3, local districts must enter the estimated monthly incentive amount on line 19, column 2 -Current IV-A Assistance" of the Schedule A-1.
-This amount will automatically be entered as the line 19, column 1-Total."
+In accordance with the Schedule A-1 instructions found in the Fiscal Reference Manual, Volume 2, Chapter 3, local districts must enter the estimated monthly incentive amount on line 19, column 2 "Current IV-A Assistance" of the Schedule A-1.
+This amount will automatically be entered as the line 19, column 1 "Total."